apache/spark-website/contributing.md

 - For R code, Apache Spark follows
 <a href="https://google.github.io/styleguide/Rguide.xml">Google's R Style Guide</a> with three exceptions:
-lines can be up to 100 characters in length, not 80, there is no limit on function name but it has a initial lower case latter and S4 objects/methods are allowed.
+lines can be up to 100 characters in length, not 80, there is no limit on function name but it has a initial lower case letter and S4 objects/methods are allowed.
 - For Java code, Apache Spark follows
 <a href="http://www.oracle.com/technetwork/java/codeconvtoc-136057.html">Oracle's Java code conventions</a> and
 Scala guidelines below.
 The latter is preferred.